Uber Driver Accused Of Raping Woman Near Esplanade Arrested

 BOSTON (CBS) — Mass.
 State Police said they arrested an Uber driver after a woman reported being raped by a man near the Esplanade early Saturday morning.
 Daudah Mayanja, 37, of Waltham, was charged with two counts of rape.

+Another local college student said she’s frustrated that she has to worry about the issue.
+“I think it’s sad, like literally, because we don’t have cars here so Uber is a huge, like, way that we get places.
+So just, like, thinking that we even have to worry about something like that, it’s sad and it’s frightening.”

+Uber said in a statement, “What’s been reported is horrible and something no one should ever go through.
+We stand ready to support law enforcement with their investigation.”

+State Police received the report around 1:15 a.m.
 The woman was transported to a nearby hospital for treatment.

 “State Police Crime Scene Services personnel and an MSP chemist collected potential evidence for forensic analysis,” said a statement from State Police.
-No further information is available at this time.

 Mayanja is being held on $25,000 bail and is scheduled to be arraigned in Boston Municipal Court Monday.